-According to this lunar calendar, we are supposed to have 6 supermoons in the year 2016.
-Previous supermoons were on March 9 , April 7 , May 6 and Oct 16.
+According to this lunar calendar, we are supposed to have six supermoons in the year 2016.
+Previous supermoons were on March 9, April 7, May 6 and Oct 16.
 And the last one is on Dec 14.
-The Dec 14 supermoon is also known as the “Cold Moon” or the “Moon Before the Yule”.
+The Dec 14 supermoon is also known as the “Cold Moon” or the “Moon Before the Yule.”

-We all have tried to click the night sky pictures before and failed.
+We have all tried to click the night sky pictures before and failed.
 There is no way our smartphones can capture the low light images with decent details.
-The pictures turn out to be grainy and the moon looks more like a dot of light in the sky.
-If you are fortunate enough to afford a telephoto lense or a normal zoom lens (300mm) and a DSLR, you can capture amazing shots with fine details like these pictures.
+The pictures turn out to be grainy, and the moon looks more like a dot of light in the sky.
+If you are fortunate enough to afford a telephoto lens or a standard zoom lens (300mm) and a DSLR, you can capture amazing shots with subtle details like these pictures.

 But if you don’t have any of these fancy equipment, you can still capture decent images with just your smartphone.
 All you have to do is change your ISO setting from “Auto” to 100.
 Also, use HDR mode, if your camera doesn’t have that by default, you can download an external app which changes the HDR settings dynamically for you.
 It is advisable to use a tripod or a stand to keep the device very still as the image will be captured during a long exposure.

 How do I watch it live?

 The best way to experience the supermoon is to look at it yourself at your local regional timings in a wide open area, preferably a rooftop or a terrace.
 Since its a “super” supermoon, you won’t find it difficult to locate it in the night sky.
 The view will be the best in rural areas or outskirts of the city where light pollution is the least.